DataDog/chaos-controller/docs/network_disruption_hosts.md

 # Network disruption: Specifying hosts

-## Q: When should I specificy hosts?
+## Q: When should I specify hosts?

-As with all disruptions, pods are targeted for injection if they satisfy the conditions of the label selector specified in the `app` field of `selector`.
+As with all disruptions, pods are targeted for injection if they satisfy the conditions of the label selector specified in the `selector` field.
 For network disruptions, we can also specify to only disrupt packets interacting with a particular host or set of hosts through the `hosts` field.
 Let's see some examples.

 ### Assumptions